Grid project Airolo – Lavorgo

 Once commissioned, it will be possible to dismantle the existing 220 kV line that in some places runs close to built-up areas.
 In addition, as a compensatory measure, the AET 50 kV line will be partially cabled.

 The new line will be 23 km long and will run along the right side of the valley.
-The municipalities involved in the project are Airolo, Quinto, Prato Leventina, Dalpe and Faido.
-The planned investment is CHF 82 million.
+There are four municipalities involved in the project: Airolo, Quinto, Dalpe and Faido.
+The planned investment amounts to more than CHF 90 million, about 25 million of which are earmarked for compensatory measures.

 Technical data